 Energy is indispensable for life and for the creation of environmental conditions, which permit the existence of life.
 There can be no life without energy.

 e.
 Fossil fuels

-Fossil fuels are formed as a consequence of the transformation of the organic matter of living beings, in interaction with the environment, into complex hydrocarbons, which have accumulated in nature along two or three thousand millions of years.
+Fossil fuels are formed as a consequence of the transformation of organic matter, in interaction with the environment, into complex hydrocarbons, which have accumulated in nature along two or three thousand millions of years.